-Presenting an in-depth investigation of policy development and implementation across the country, the report provides an in-depth view into how municipalities are taking strategic approaches to their programs.
+Presenting an investigation of policy development and implementation across the country, the report provides comprehensive view into how municipalities are taking strategic approaches to their programs.

-Download Summary Reports on Municipal Sustainable Purchasing of past years:
+Download Past Years’ Reports on Municipal Sustainable Procurement:

 The Yukon Intergovernmental Committee on Environmental Sustainability (YICES) is focused on identifying opportunities for collaboration to advance a collective sustainability agenda and strengthen individual programs.